M3tox/HD2unpacker/README.md

-NOTE: Source code will be released soon!
-I just want to finish a little documentation for programmers.

 # What is this?

 This is a program which should be able to extract ALL possible .dta files, which are used by the game "Hidden & Dangerous 2" and also its demos.